Loading...

 8.4 Filing Requirements (Practical Summary)

-- VAT (if registered) is often filed monthly
+• VAT filings (if registered) are monthly

 Internal tax explainer: Ghana tax obligations for dual citizens.